 Preparation of the pastry cream:

-1. In a bowl, mix the sugar, the 3 egg yolks and the cornstarch.
+- In a bowl, mix the sugar, the 3 egg yolks and the corn starch.

-2. Put the milk in a large saucepan, and heat it over medium heat.
-Add the teaspoon of vanilla extract and wait until it is about to boil (we try not to boil it).
+- Put the milk in a wide saucepan, and heat it over medium heat.
+Add the teaspoon of vanilla extract and wait until it is about to boil (try not to let it reach boiling).

-3. When it is hot, we pour a few tablespoons of the hot milk into the bowl with the yolks, stirring to integrate.
-Add a few more tablespoons, stirring constantly, and finally add the rest of the milk (we do it like this, little by little, because milk that is so hot could curdle the eggs and spoil the process, so it is also important not to stop stirring).
+- When it is hot, pour a few tablespoons of the hot milk into the bowl with the yolks, stirring to combine.
+Add a few more tablespoons, stirring constantly, and finally add the rest of the milk (we do it this way, little by little, because milk that hot could cook the eggs and ruin the process, so it is also important not to stop stirring).

-4. Return all the contents to the saucepan and heat again, over low/medium heat, stirring constantly with the ball-end whisk.
+- Return all the contents to the saucepan and heat again, over low/medium heat, stirring constantly with a balloon whisk.

-5. After a few minutes, you will notice that there are parts that begin to densify.
-It is important to stir vigorously and constantly then, without removing from the heat, and you will see how all the liquid turns cream.
-You already have your pastry cream ready!
+- After a few minutes, you will notice parts starting to thicken.
+It is important to stir vigorously and constantly then, without removing from the heat, and you will see how all the liquid becomes cream.
+You now have your pastry cream ready!

-6. Remove from the heat, pour into a large bowl, add the butter and mix until melted and integrated and cover with transparent film (leave the film in contact with the cream, so that it does not dry out or crust).
+- Remove from the heat, pour into a wide bowl, add the butter and mix until melted and incorporated and cover with cling film (place the film in contact with the cream so it does not dry out or form a skin).

 2) Second, we make the almond cream: